rberger997/beautiful-jekyll/_posts/2018-07-30-cfb-project.md

 ---
 layout: post
-title: "Signing of the stars - How much does recruiting matter in college football?"
+title: "Signing of the stars: how much does recruiting matter in college football?"
 author: "Ryan Berger"
 date: "2018-08-08"
 output: